EndPointCorp/end-point-blog/2022/10/ssh-askpass-on-Mac-OS-for-agent-confirmation.md

 Agent forwarding has some inherent risk, however, this risk may be significantly reduced by using this `-c` option.

-When utilizing the ssh-askpass, a prompt will show on your local computer to confirm the usage of the key each time a request is made to use the private key loaded in the SSH agent.
-Doing this makes it harder for an attacker to utilize the private key without permission.
+Every time a request is made to utilize the private key stored in the SSH agent, the ssh-askpass will display a prompt on your local computer asking you to approve the usage of the key.
+By doing this,  it becomes more difficult for a remote attacker to use the private key without authorization.

-If case if you don’t want to use agent confirmation, then it’s best to use ProxyJump instead of agent forwarding.
+It is recommended to utilise ProxyJump rather than agent forwarding if you don't want to use the ssh-askpass agent confirmation.

 ### Install ssh-askpass with Homebrew
 ```